African hair braiding, contemporary African art, YOUTUBE

 Answer:

-• Additionally, start researching other braiders in the area whose work is better, or comparable to go to.
+• Additionally, start researching other braiders in the area whose work is better, or comparable.
 If this is a Master Braider you are complaining about, I am surprised.
 But yes, definitely find another braider- especially one that has not mastered the art of inflicting pain and hair loss, all in one fell swoop!

 Back to top